Table of Contents

 Who Does PIPA Affect?

 The law was passed by the State of Illinois to protect the personal data of Illinois citizens, so it applies to all applicable businesses and organizations that operate in Illinois.
 PIPA also applies to businesses that operate outside of Illinois but collect personal data from Illinois citizens.
 This means that every business, organization, and entity that collects the personal data of Illinois citizens must be aware of PIPA and comply with its guidelines.
+Subject persons, whose personal information maintained by organizations is covered by PIPA, are entitled to protection and notification in the event of a data breach.

 What are the Main Components of PIPA?